Pair Production in time-dependent Electric field at Finite times: Conclusion

-Finally, we study the dynamics of TMS, uncovering interesting results that have received limited attention from other authors, particularly in the context of the Sauter pulsed electric field.
+Finally, we studied the dynamics of TMS, uncovering interesting results that have received limited attention from other authors, particularly in the context of the Sauter pulsed electric field.
 We observe fluctuating substructures that undergo regular changes in the QEPP and transient region depending on the momentum value.
-This behavior of substructures during this stage is also influenced by longitudinal momentum, resulting in distinct substructures in the spectrum at a given time.
-This finding indicates that the longitudinal and transverse momentum is related to each other during particle-antiparticle formation quantitatively and qualitatively.
-At the beginning of the REPP region, that substructure disappears.
-The shape of the spectrum becomes an invariable Gauss-like profile and is not affected by the longitudinal momentum, but its peak value still depends on it during the REPP stage.
-This contrast highlights the dynamic evolution of substructures in earlier stages, contrasting with the smooth Gaussian-like profile observed in the REPP stage.
-A similar intriguing behavior in the transverse momentum distribution has been observed in the works by Krajewska et al. \cite{Krajewska:2018lwe} and Bechler et al. \cite{Bechler:2023kjx}, and Majczak et al. \cite{Majczak:2024hmt}, depending on the specifics of the electric field parameters.
+This substructure evolution is further influenced by longitudinal momentum, leading to distinct spectral shapes at given times.
+This finding indicates that the longitudinal and transverse momentum are related to each other during particle-antiparticle formation quantitatively and qualitatively.
+At the beginning of the REPP region, this substructure disappears.
+The shape of the spectrum becomes an invariable Gaussian-like profile and is not affected by the longitudinal momentum, but its peak value still depends on longitudinal momentum during the REPP stage.
+This contrast highlights the dynamic evolution of substructures in earlier stages, in contrast to the smooth Gaussian-like profile observed in the REPP stage.
+A similar intriguing behavior in the transverse momentum distribution has been observed in the works by Krajewska et al. \cite{Krajewska:2018lwe}, Bechler et al. \cite{Bechler:2023kjx}, and Majczak et al. \cite{Majczak:2024hmt}, depending on the specifics of the electric field parameters.
 These studies highlight a fascinating characteristic of the transverse distribution function peak that occurs at non-zero $ p_\perp$ value depending on the frequency.
 This observation prompts questions about the feasibility of pair formation through tunneling theory, particularly considering the significant distribution function values at non-zero transverse momentum for low frequencies.
-For our case, the spectrum also shows the occurrence of a peak at non-zero transverse momentum signifies the creation of pairs through the multiphoton process at finite times.
+In our case, the spectrum also shows a peak at non-zero transverse momentum, which signifies pair creation through multiphoton processes at finite times.

 The finite-time analysis of LMS and TMS reveals not only the critical momentum dependence of the pair creation dynamics but also provides direct insight into observable phenomena.
 Crucially, as established in Sec.\ref{sec:physical_interpretation}, the quasiparticle distribution at time $T$ corresponds to measurable pair production if the field is switched off at that instant.
 Thus, the oscillatory structures and momentum spectra analyzed here represent genuine physical effects.